 OpenAI has officially turned ChatGPT into a storefront.
-With native checkout built directly into the chat experience, the walls between discovery and conversion are collapsing.
+With native checkout powered by Stripe built directly into the chat experience, the walls between discovery and conversion are collapsing.

 Consumers can now ask for recommendations, compare products, and complete purchases, all without ever visiting a brand’s website.

-• How will brands compete for visibility and the revenue it brings?
+• How will brands compete for visibility and revenue in this changing landscape?

 • What happens to the role of websites when transactions move off-site?

-• And how should teams prepare to optimize for this new form of distributed commerce?
+• How should teams prepare to optimize for this new form of distributed commerce?

 Let’s break it down.